Friday, April 18, 2014

 Two weeks later I managed to scrape my dignity together to look at a few more homes (none of which I was excited about).
 While we were out with Anna she mentioned the Eulalie house—saying something about how both parties were looking at signing a mutual release document.
 What?
 Our eyes widened, thinking it sounded too good to be true.

 A couple days later we received our first bit of good news.
 Both parties had indeed signed a mutual release agreement and the house was going back on the market.
 From that moment we went into overdrive.
 Putting all of our energy into making the Eulalie house ours.
-We wrote another offer (for more money than the original) and I dashed off another letter to the seller (explaining our convictions and prayers over the circumstances).
+We wrote another offer and I dashed off another letter to the seller (explaining our convictions and prayers over the circumstances).
 After what seemed like an eternity, but was really less than 24 hours, we found out that our offer had been accepted!

 From our nearly year-long search for a home I can honestly say that home buying has been one of the most exhausting and frustrating experiences of my entire life.
 Worse than dating.
 While I know that most things work out in the end, sometimes when you are mired in the thick of a difficult situation it is nearly impossible to keep that in perspective.
 Tears are shed, emotions run high, and a happy ending seems just out of reach.
 Of course I'm beyond grateful for the way things have turned out and it's amazing to think that after 17 years as a renter, I'm going to live in a place that is my/our very own.
 Today we finished our inspections and are moving forward to close in the next couple of weeks.
 Meanwhile, I can't wait to start decorating and creating a warm and welcoming space for our family and friends.